-Everything about this article (and the “Science of Reading” in general), is based on the assumption that the orthography is STATIC.
-Based on the assumption, that the words children learn to read with are inert and can’t in and of themselves teach children to read and understand them.
-Because the words can’t help, we have to train their brains to be able to automatically work out the recognition of unfamiliar words by reflexively applying abstractly learned knowledge and skills.
-That’s where it all breaks down (and always has).
-When we had no choice but to teach reading on paper, this model was understandable.
-Now that we can use “e-text” as the medium of learning to read, teaching the way we have been is absurd.
-Worse than absurd, given the effects of prolonged reading difficulties, it is unnecessarily learning disabling.
-Someday soon today’s “science of reading” will be found next to phrenology and lobotomy in the museum of broken paradigms.
+Virtually everything about today’s “Science of Reading” is based on the assumption that the orthography is static.
+Based on the assumption, that the words children must learn to read with are inert and can’t in and of themselves help children read and understand them.
+Because the words can’t help, we have no choice but to train learners’ brains to work out unfamiliar words by reflexively applying abstractly learned knowledge and skills.
+That’s where it all breaks down and always has.
+That kind of learning requires young natural brains to function like machines in processing a complexly convoluted technological artifact – English orthography.

 I don’t mean to be harsh or shaming.
 I understand that many people think that they already understand everything they need to understand about reading.
-But everything these believers think they understand about reading is completely warped by their assumption that words are static objects.
+But everything these believers think they understand about reading is completely warped around their assumption that words are static objects.
 If you are in that camp, I am not arguing with you about how you think about reading.

 The beginnings of what I am describing is available now and it’s free for you, your children, your students, and your school: https://mlc.learningstewards.org/

 What do we have to lose?
 The past 25 years of reading scores?